Thomasdezeeuw/heph/rt/examples/README.md

 TODO: reimplement this.

-## 7. Restart Supervisor Macro

-Example seven shows how the `restart_supervisor!` macro can be used to easily create a new `Supervisor` implementation that attempts to restart the actor with cloned arguments.

 ## 8. Runtime Tracing

 Heph supports generating trace files in its own custom format, described in the